The New Telephone Consumer Protection Act (TCPA)

 Increasingly over the past few years, marketing campaigns that had a lead in with some sort of high value item or incentive have been the most successful.
 Businesses are offering more free trials, free demos, free educational courses and other content marketing strategies helping to build a relationship with a potential customer base.

-The new TCPA regulations play very much into the hand of this continuing trend.
+The new TCPA regulations play very much into this continuing trend.
 It’s certainly not convenient to need written permission to engage in telemarketing efforts, but it may just provide an opportunity.
 While some of your competition might feel stumped by the new regulations, it’s gives you the opportunity to innovate and go the extra mile to grab people’s attention.